• Recipes

 • 3 tablespoons rice vinegar

-• 2 tablespoons raw almond butter - or other nut or seed butter
+• 2 tablespoons raw almond butter - or other nut/seed butter

 • 2 tablespoons maple syrup or agave

-• 1 small thumb-size piece of fresh ginger, peeled and zested - About 2 packed teaspoons.
+• 1 small thumb-size piece of fresh ginger, peeled and grated - about 2 teaspoons

-• ¼ teaspoon red pepper flakes - Use more if you like it extra spicy.
+• ¼ teaspoon red pepper flakes - or more if you like it extra spicy

-• 2 teaspoons toasted sesame oil, optional - Omit for oil-free diets.
+• 2 teaspoons toasted sesame oil, optional - omit for oil-free

 Other ingredients: